Steps to Earning Substance Abuse Counselor Certification in Minnesota

 Minnesota is home to many colleges and universities that offer bachelor’s degrees, certificates, and other programs in addiction studies and related fields.
 Many are even designed to prepare students specifically for LADC licensure.

-Minnesota State University, Mankato offers a BS in Alcohol and Drug Studies that includes the classes LADC applicants need.
+Minnesota State University, Mankato, offers a BS in Alcohol and Drug Studies that includes the classes LADC applicants need.
 They also offer a minor for students who want to apply recovery principles to other careers.
 Metropolitan State University in St. Paul offers a BS in Alcohol and Drug Counseling as well as a certificate.

 If you don’t want to jump right into a bachelor’s program, you can start with a two-year associate degree instead.
 Minneapolis College, Minnesota North College, and Anoka-Ramsey Community College all offer associate degrees in addiction counseling and science.
 On this path, you can become a Temporary Alcohol and Drug Counselor through the BBHT, transfer to a bachelor’s program, then become an LADC whenever you’re ready.

-Anoka-Ramsey Community College
+Anoka-Ramsey Community CollegeAnoka-Ramsey Community College campus building

 Accreditation: HLC